 Materialising Tangible Interactions

 Morph is a modular and kinetic interactive installation that reaches beyond two-dimensional pixels and embodies three-dimensional information.
 Morph demonstrates that it is possible to make cost effective, functional tangible media prototypes and serves as a tool for experimenting with abstract machine movement and gesture to create personality and encourage interaction.
-Furthermore, Morph is a real, interactive prototype designed as a digital art installation to inspire a feasible near future for tangible digital interactions.
+Furthermore, Morph is a real, interactive digital art installation that demonstrates a near future for tangible digital interactions.

 Humans possess highly complex sensory systems and advanced dexterity.
 However, the current approach to interacting with digital information somewhat neglects tactile stimulation in favor of auditory and visual stimulation with basic tactile interfaces.